raapperez/tree-test/README.md

 For this problem, you will receive a set of integers and you must build the equivalent Binary Search Tree, then you need to search for an especific element.
-If the element is found, print 1.
-Otherwise print 0.
+If the element is found, print true.
+Otherwise print false.

 Input Format